How to Write a School Leaver CV [Template & Examples]

 Email: emmawatts_zety@gmail.com

-Energetic and eager to learn student in final year of A-levels seeks opportunity to gain experience in customer support.
-Hands on experience in customer service through Prince’s Trust Volunteering and a dedicated, ‘can do’ attitude.
+Energetic and eager to learn student in the final year of A-levels seeks an opportunity to gain experience in customer support.
+Hands-on experience in customer service through Prince’s Trust Volunteering and a dedicated, ‘can-do’ attitude.
 Looking to develop my skills as a customer support trainee with Ataco Inc.

 Education